RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: Experimental Evaluation

 \subsection{Datasets}

-For our experiments we evaluate the performance on two different datasets.
-We apply z-score normalization to normalize the data for all of our experiments.
+For our experiments\footnote{Code at: \url{https://github.com/ml-research/wtf-nets}} we evaluate the performance on two different z-score normalized datasets.

-Firstly, the problem of forecasting \textit{Power} consumption, using the 15 minute-frequency data from the European Network of Transmission System Operators for Electricity~\footnote{\url{https://transparency.entsoe.eu/} - we used the crawled version made available by~\citet{wolter2020sequence}}.
-Given 14 days of context, the network needs to predict the power load from noon to midnight the following day (i.e. 1.5 days).
+The first dataset is \textit{Power} consumption, which uses the 15 minute-frequency data from the European Network of Transmission System Operators for Electricity~\footnote{\url{https://transparency.entsoe.eu/} - we use the version crawled and made available by~\citet{wolter2020sequence}}.
+Given 14 days of context, the network has to predict the power load from noon to midnight of the following day (i.e. 1.5 days).
 As window size, we choose 96, which corresponds to a full day given the 15-minute sampling rate.

-Secondly, the task of forecasting the \textit{Retail} demand, using data from a retail location of a big german retailer, spanning 2 years and roughly 4000 different products with a daily sampling rate.
+The second dataset regards the task of forecasting the \textit{Retail} demand, using data from a retail location of a big German retailer~\footnote{We cannot unveil the name of the company due to an NDA.}, spanning over 2 years and including roughly 4k different products with a daily sampling rate.
 Here, the task is to predict three weeks of demand given half a year of context.
-Since no sales data of Sundays is present, we filter them out, making a window size of 12 a reasonable choice, spanning 2 weeks of data.
-We deliberately use a smaller window size here as compared to the \textit{Power} dataset, in order to verify that the approach works for different window sizes.
-Examples for sequences of both datasets can be found in Figure \ref{fig:DataExample}, together with exemplary predictions of the SRNN.
-Regarding the low-pass filter of STFT, we apply it with a factor of four to the \textit{Power} and with a factor of two to the \textit{Retail} data.
+Since no sales data of Sundays is present, we filter them out, making a window size of 12 a reasonable choice, i.e. spanning 2 weeks.
+We deliberately use a smaller window size here compared to the \textit{Power} dataset in order to verify that the approach works also with different window sizes.
+Regarding the low-pass filter of STFT, we apply it with a factor of $4$ to the \textit{Power} and with a factor of $2$ to the \textit{Retail} data.
+Examples of sequences of both datasets can be found in Figure \ref{fig:DataExample}, together with the predictions of the SRNN.